 Lead Support Worker

-Salary up to £27,000 per annum (depending on skills and experience) plus On Call and Sleep-In enhancements
+Salary up to £24,000 per annum dependent on skills and experience plus Sleep-in and On Call enhancements

 Delivering support with a difference.
 That’s when it hits home.

-We have a rewarding opportunity for you to join our Transforming Care team, supporting our brilliant customers to live a fulfilling life in their own home within the local community.
-Our team support our customers who have complex support needs which may include learning disabilities, autism, a diagnosis of mental health conditions, personality disorders, communication differences alongside ongoing physical health challenges.
-They may also have a forensic background and support needs related to their behaviour.
+We have a rewarding opportunity for you to join our Transforming Care team, helping our brilliant customer to live a fulfilling life in their own home within the local community.
+Our team support our customers who have complex support needs, including learning disabilities, autism, communication differences, hearing loss, sensory differences and epilepsy.
+They may also have a forensic background and distressing behaviours.